 - How the product offerings will change over time

 Addressing each of these details is important to investors.
-It also provides you with a set of guidelines to keep your good ideas practicable and achievable in a competitive food truck business market.
+It also provides guidelines to keep your good ideas practicable and achievable in a competitive food truck business market.

 4. Customers and Marketing

-Knowing who will buy your product is a key part of a food truck business plan.
-This section will outline who is going to be interested in your food and why they are going to buy it.
-Are you focusing on a certain demographic or is your food pleasing to many different types of customers?
+Knowing who will buy your product is vital to a food truck business plan.
+This section will outline who will be interested in your food and why they will buy it.
+Are you focusing on a certain demographic, or is your food pleasing to many different types of customers?

 - Will your truck contain brand advertising and logos?